Boost provide access to the full Telstra 4G network footprint.

 - Great promotions :

 Keep your eyes peeled on the plan list above.
-Boost regularly have promotions including one from launch with double data.
+Boost regularly have promotions including regular double data and 50% off first month deals.

 - Focused on youth marketing :

 Boost focus on the ‘Young’ and ‘Active’ segment, sponsoring a number of cool music events and Ultimate Fighters as celebrity endorsements.
 Don’t be fooled, however.
 Even if you don’t meet the description of the marketing and you are an 80 year old grandmother, you can still get the benefit of access to the Telstra 4G network and Boost’s amazing $40 Unlimited with Boost.